Posting an Income, Charge, or Expense Transaction

 - Click on Post Income

-System Note: Although the system allows you to post a tenant payment from a property ledger, it will display this warning:
+- Although the software allows you to post a tenant payment from a property or bank ledger, to ensure accuracy, it is recommended to be entered into the tenant ledger.

 In your Rentec Direct account:

-Pro Tip: If the expense being posted to a property is to be charged to a tenant, use the Charge Tenant dropdown to select the tenant and have the charge added to the tenant ledger.
+- Use the Charge Tenant dropdown to select the tenant to automatically add the charge to the tenant ledger.

 - Set the Frequency of how often the expense should be posted to the ledger